ybriffa/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-asia.md

 >

-Finally, we need to amend the network configuration file to account for the new traffic rule and route the vRack traffic through the network gateway address of **46.105.135.110**.
+Finally, we need to amend the network configuration file to account for the new traffic rule and route the [vRack](https://www.ovh.co.uk/solutions/vrack/){.external} traffic through the network gateway address of **46.105.135.110**.

 ```sh
 /etc/network/interfaces